TrangNguyenn/Quantium_DataAnalytics/README.md

 # Quantium_DataAnalytics
 I has performed the data analysis for the Quantium Virtual Intern Program on TheForage.

-You can find the Task1_Quantium refer to the first module of the program.
+You can find the Task1_Quantium and Task2_Quantium refer to the first and second module of the program respectively.

-I am still working on the module 2!
-Will update later!

 If you are interested in this program, join via: https://www.theforage.com/virtual-internships/prototype/NkaC7knWtjSbi6aYv/Data-Analytics?ref=MeJuLu2xdzPvh3prh